patx/micropie/README.md

         return f"Submitted by: {username}"
 ```

 By default, MicroPie's route handlers can accept any request method, it's up to you how to handle any incoming requests!
 You can check the request method (and an number of other things specific to the current request state) in the handler with`self.request.method`.
-You can see how to handle POST JSON data at [examples/api](https://github.com/patx/micropie/tree/main/examples/api).
+You can see how to handle POST JSON data at [examples/api](https://github.com/patx/micropie/tree/main/examples/api) and [examples/json](https://github.com/patx/micropie/tree/main/examples/json).

 ### Real-Time Communication with WebSockets and Socket.IO
 MicroPie includes built-in support for WebSocket connections.
 WebSocket routes are defined in your App subclass using methods prefixed with `ws_`, mirroring the simplicity of MicroPie's HTTP routing.
 For example, a method named `ws_chat` handles WebSocket connections at `ws://<host>/chat`.